MicrosoftDocs/learn/learn-pr/azure/azure-sql-intro/includes/3-deployment-options.md

 - Deploy specific SQL Server and operating system versions from preinstalled Azure gallery images.
 If you self-install SQL Server on an Azure VM, you can take advantage of the Azure SQL resource provider for licensing flexibility and to enable automatic backups and updates.

-- Consider the memory-optimized or storage-optimized virtual machine sizes for maximum performance requirements.
+- Consider memory-optimized or storage-optimized virtual machine sizes for maximum performance.

 - Use the right storage configuration and take advantage of Azure Blob storage read caching.